 Duration: 9 hours (approx.)

-Take a small group walking tour of Florence and visit the Accademia Gallery afterwards, to see Michelangelo's famous statue of David.
-Numbers are limited to a ...
+Take a small group tour of the Accademia Gallery to see Michelangelo's famous statue of David and afterwards enjoy your walking tour of Florence.
+Numbers are ...
 Read more

 Duration: 3 hours (approx.)